20nanduc/The-Real-MVP-The-Foundation-of-Every-Successful-Startup/README.md

 But a startup's success is governed by **behavior**, **trust**, and **power structures**—not by elegant code.

-Once you understand that, your startup stops being a project you manage… and becomes a **market movement** you instigate.
+Once you understand that, your startup stops being a project you manage… and becomes a **market movement** you instigate✨

-And that, my friends, is exactly what separates startups that change society from those that merely “had a good idea.” ✨

 ---